High Protein Breakfast Ideas

 16/ Smoothies: using milk or milk kefir as a base for a high-protein smoothie is quick and delicious.
 A cup and a half of milk plus a raw egg and a spoonful of flax seed and you’re at 20g of protein.
 Adding collagen, perhaps just half a scoop, can up this further.

-I hope this helps give you breakfast ideas!
-Each of the suggestions above is open-ended and can be a springboard for new combinations – let me know your own protein-rich breakfast ideas below, by email or on Instagram.
+I hope this helps give you some high protein breakfast ideas!
+Each of the suggestions above is open-ended and can be a springboard for new combinations – let me know your own ideas below, by email or on Instagram.

 And importantly – don’t stress about your breakfasts!
 Being the healthiest we can is so much more than a counting game and is achieved by our consistent daily choices (which must be achievable to be repeatable!).
 Eat what you enjoy, and can manage.
 Be gentle with yourself.